 There are numerous principles for migrating a monolithic application to microservices.

-One key principle is to incrementally migrate to microservices using the Stranger Fig pattern - no big bang rewrite.
+One key principle is to incrementally migrate to microservices using the Strangler Fig pattern - no big bang rewrite.
 By using this pattern, you rapidly validate your design decisions and deliver new, useful functionality much earlier.

 It’s also important to avoid the Microservices adoption antipatterns.